volcengine/verl/docs/advance/grafana_prometheus.md

 The system automatically configures Prometheus to scrape metrics from rollout servers, eliminating manual configuration steps.

+> Note: SGLang integration is currently under development and debugging.
+Some features may not
+> work as expected and the implementation is subject to change.
+Please use with caution
+> in production environments.

 ## Overview

 The figures below show the performance of Qwen235B on the AIME2024 dataset with a response length of 20k, where the emergence of a long-tail problem is clearly observable.